Alphonse Mucha - Chocolat Ideal

 high until foamy and then gradually add the remaining 1/2 cup of sugar, pouring it down the sides to avoid overwhelming and deflating the whites.

-whites next to the chocolate mixture.
+the bowl of whites next to the chocolate mixture.

-Finishing the Batter: Whisk the egg yolks into the preceding chocolate base, and then whisk in the flour until it is completely incorporated.
-Use the wide rubber spatula to transfer the egg whites onto the top of the chocolate and
+the wide rubber spatula to transfer the egg whites onto the top of the

-evenly.
+spread the batter evenly.
 Proceed at once to the oven.

-Baking – about 35 minutes at 325 degrees F: Set the pans on the rack in
+Baking – about 35 minutes at 325 degrees F: Set the pans on the rack

-the sides of the oven.
+from the sides of the oven.

 When Are They Done?
 The cakes will have shrunk about 1/16 inch from